yoshipep/ropv/Readme.md

+# NOTICE

+This program was a Bachelor's Degree Final Project that I finished last year.
+I no longer mantain it so it may contain bugs and has limited functionality as I didn't implement all the features I wanted to.
+The last working branch is _capstone_.
+In addition, the paper is available [here](https://riunet.upv.es/handle/10251/187258)

 ## Synopsis

 _ropv_ is a Return Oriented Programming (ROP) gadget finder for RISC-V binaries.
 The program only displays gadgets, it can't create rop chains.

 ## Installation

-First you will need the RISC-V toolchain, available through this [link](https://github.com/riscv-collab/riscv-gnu-toolchain).
+First you will need the Capstone Engine, available through this [link](https://github.com/capstone-engine/capstone).
 You can also find it in this repo.

 To build the program execute the Makefile